+In the following, we will prove this theorem and we will provide choices of $f$, $g$, and $h$ that fulfill the required properties.

-{\bf Design of the Scheme.} First, consider the {\em source coding part} of the scheme.
-This is an inverse source coding problem and in the previous section we have described a solution which makes use of LDPC codes.
-Let us now consider this task from a more general point of view.
+{\bf Design of the Scheme.} First, we consider the {\em source coding} part of the scheme.
+Recall that in the previous section we framed this task as the inverse of source coding and we described a solution that uses sparse graph codes and belief-propagation guided decimation.
+Let us now consider this problem from a more general point of view.

-In the traditional lossless source coding setting, the input is a sequence $X^{1:n}$ of $n$ i.i.d.
-Bernoulli$(\alpha)$ random variables and the encoder consists of a map from the set of source outputs, i.e., $\{0, 1\}^n$, to the set $\{0,1\}^*$ of finite-length binary strings.
-Let $f:\{0, 1\}^n\to \{0, 1\}^*$ be the encoding mapping, so that $U = f(X^{1:n})$ is the compact description of the source output $X^{1:n}$.
-For a good source code, the expected binary length of $U$ is close to the entropy of the source, which in our case equals $nh_2(\alpha)$.
-In addition, there must be a decoding function $g:\{0, 1\}^*\to \{0, 1\}^n$ s.t. $X^{1:n}=g(f(X^{1:n}))$.
-This is required to hold with high probability with respect to the choice of $X^{1:n}$.
-A large number of solutions to this problem has been proposed to date, such as Huffman coding, arithmetic coding, Lempel-Ziv compression \cite{CoT06}, polar codes \cite{Ar10}, and LDPC codes \cite{CSV03a}, just to name a few.
+In the traditional lossless compression setting, the input is a sequence $X^{1:n}$ with i.i.d.
+Bernoulli$(\alpha)$ distribution, and the encoder consists of a map from the set $\{0, 1\}^n$ of source sequences to the set $\{0,1\}^*$ of finite-length binary strings.
+Let $f:\{0, 1\}^n\to \{0, 1\}^*$ be the encoding map, so that $U = f(X^{1:n})$ is the compressed description of the source sequence $X^{1:n}$.
+For a good source code, the expected binary length of $U$ is close to the entropy of the source, i.e., $nh_2(\alpha)$.
+In addition, the decoding function $g:\{0, 1\}^*\to \{0, 1\}^n$ is such that $X^{1:n}=g(f(X^{1:n}))$ with high probability over the choice of $X^{1:n}$.
+Several solutions to this problem have been proposed to date, such as, Huffman coding, arithmetic coding, Lempel-Ziv compression \cite{CoT06}, polar codes \cite{Ar10, CrKo10}, and LDPC codes \cite{CSV04dimacs}, just to name a few.